mishoo/UglifyJS/README.md

 ![logo](https://raw.githubusercontent.com/TrigenSoftware/ColaScript/master/colalogo.png)

 ColaScript is a language that compiles in JavaScript.
 This language is similar to Dart, CoffeeScript, Python and PHP, with some original ideas.
 Compiler based on [UglifyJS2](https://github.com/mishoo/UglifyJS2).
-You can play with language [here](http://develop.trigen.pro/cola/).
+You can play with language [here (stable)](http://cola.trigen.pro) or [here (dev)](http://cola.trigen.pro/dev/).

 Installation